BychkovArthur/game-of-life/README.md

-# Game-Life-
+# game-of-life
-Game "Life" on pure C
+Game of Life on C.